lkrre/portfolio/README.md

 - React
 - Tailwind CSS

-Special mentions to i'm using some of your icons:
+Special mentions to:
 [Pixelarticons](https://pixelarticons.com/)
-[RASTER by Saran Raj](https://raster.saran13raj.com/icons)
+[RASTER by Saran Raj](https://raster.saran13raj.com/icons) I'm using some of your icons.

 ## Features